jundalisay/spblist/content/en/research/mill/liberty/chapter-1.md

 ---

-> Superphysics Note: Mill's system of liberty only prevents the violence of despotism.
+{{< n n="Mill's system of liberty only prevents the violence of despotism.
 It does not prevent the slavery and oppression from the strong classes that prey on the weak.
-This manifess nowdays as the oppression from inequality and inflation
+This manifess nowdays as the oppression from inequality and inflation" >}}

 <!-- The grand, leading principle, towards which every argument unfolded in these pages directly converges, is the absolute and essential importance of human development in its richest diversity.—Wilhelm Von Humboldt= Sphere and Duties of Government. -->